History of Motion Measurement

 Goal: Observe the Law of Conservation of Momentum.

-Strap a module to your back as you get tackled.
-Attach a module to yourself while jumping on a trampoline.
-Use your module on bumper cars.
-What kinds of collisions will you analyze more deeply?
+Strap on a Module as you get tackled.
+Use your Module on bumper cars.
+Attach a Module to yourself while jumping on a trampoline.
+Imagine the collisions you can analyze.

 Already Taken Your Lab